 In the ongoing Phase 1 study of REGN5678, the Company has observed antitumor activity in combination with Libtayo as well as with REGN5678 monotherapy.
-Due to the emerging safety profile, including two immune-mediated Grade 5 adverse events (death), one of which occurred in July 2023, the Company has discontinued enrollment of patients receiving the combination of REGN5678 and full-dose Libtayo.
-The Company plans to explore REGN5678 combinations with lower doses of Libtayo.
-The Company also plans to enroll patients in a REGN5678 monotherapy cohort, as well as in combination with other immunotherapy modalities.
+Due to the emerging safety profile, including two immune-mediated Grade 5 adverse events (death), one of which occurred in July 2023, the Company discontinued enrollment of patients receiving the combination of REGN5678 and full-dose Libtayo (cemiplimab).
+The Company has since expanded enrollment in a REGN5678 monotherapy cohort and plans to explore REGN5678 combinations with lower doses of cemiplimab, as well as in combination with other immunotherapy modalities.